embulk/embulk-output-elasticsearch/README.md

 # Elasticsearch output plugin for Embulk

-**Notice** This plugin doesn't support [Amazon(AWS) Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/).
+**Notice** This plugin doesn't positively support [Amazon(AWS) Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/).
-This plugin uses HTTP/REST Client and haven't be implemented AWS authentication.
+Actually, AWS Elasticsearch Service supported AWS VPC at Oct 2017 and user is able to access to Es from EC2 instances in VPC subnet without any authentication.
+You can use this plugin for AWS ES at your own risk.

 - *[Amazon Elasticsearch Service Limits](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-limits.html)*

 ## Overview